 You know you “should” feel it.
 Everyone from scientists, to psychologists, to the most popular self-help gurus, touts the benefits of practicing gratitude.
-Yet, when you’re in the middle of (or trying to recover from!) a bad divorce, you’re not usually sitting around counting your blessings!
+Yet, when you’re in the middle of a divorce (or trying to recover from!) a bad divorce, you’re not usually sitting around counting your blessings!
 Sure, being grateful when life is good is easy.
-But how can you be grateful when your entire life is falling apart around you?
+But how can you be grateful when your entire life has been shattered?

 If You Want to Know How to Be Grateful, You’ve Got To Start Where You Are

-We’re constantly stressed out by all the things we don’t have time to do.
+People these days are constantly stressed out by all the things they don’t have time to do.
 We judge ourselves for what we’re not.
 We condemn ourselves for what we are.

 That's especially true when we're going through something like divorce!